 Young Canada lynx do not have molars, and the four long canines are used for gripping and puncturing.
 The Canada lynx’s canines are laced with nerves, which makes the lynx feel every bite.

-It also possesses four carnassials teeth, which are used for cutting meats into smaller pieces.
+It also possesses four carnassial teeth, which cut meats into smaller pieces.
 There are large spaces between the teeth in the dental set, and the second upper premolar is absent to ensure the bite’s effectiveness.

-The Canada lynx can be differentiated from the bobcat by its broad paws, longer ear tufts, longer legs, and short tail with a black tip.
-In general, the Canada lynx is bigger than a bobcat, but there are some cases where a bobcat may be larger than usual.
+The Canada lynx can be differentiated from the bobcat by its broad paws, longer ear tufts, legs, and short tail with a black tip.
+The Canada lynx is generally bigger than a bobcat, but there are some cases where a bobcat may be larger than usual.

 In such cases, the bobcat may be confused with a Canada lynx.